actionprojecteu/azotea-client/README.md

 azotea --dbase ${DBASE} --log-file ${LOG} batch --images-dir ${IMAGES} --publish
 ```

-The `--images-dir` option can specify a directory where the actual images are or a parent directory, that is:
+The `--images-dir` option can specify base directory where the actual images are or any parent directory.
+It will recursively traverse and load images matching the extension  specified by the default camera i.e. `(*.CR2)`.

+We recommend organizing your images following a scheme like `YYYY-MM-DD` for the subdirectories.
+Directoris will be processed with descendent order, that is, from the
+most recent name (i.e. 2021-11-02) to the least recent one.
+This allows the most recent images to be processed first.

 ```
 ${AZOTEA_HOME}/images